Rachel Luba: Career

 Luba began her sports agency career as an intern for the Beverly Hills Sports Council while in law school.
 In 2017, she was hired by the Major League Baseball Players Association as a lawyer, working on over 22 arbitration cases and helping win a record 12 hearings for MLB players in 2018.

 Luba founded her own sports agency, Luba Sports, in October 2019.
 She revealed that in an effort to pay off student debt from law school, she started out working 10- to 14-hour days as the sole employee of the company.
 Later that year, pitcher Trevor Bauer signed with the company, becoming Luba's first client.
-Her first negotiations as an agent were between former CY-Young winner Trevor Bauer and the Cincinnati Reds.
-Luba negotiated the second highest contract for an arbitration-eligible pitcher in MLB history, with Bauer signing a one-year, $17.5 million contract with the Reds.
+Her first negotiations as an agent were between Bauer and the Cincinnati Reds.
+Luba negotiated the second-highest contract for an arbitration-eligible pitcher in MLB history, with Bauer signing a one-year, $17.5 million contract with the Reds.

 Bauer went on to win the 2020 NL Cy Young.
 The following year in the 2020–2021 offseason, Luba helped negotiate a record-breaking deal for Bauer with the Los Angeles Dodgers, earning $40 million in 2021 and $45 million in 2022 and making him the highest paid player in Major League Baseball history in each of those years.
 Luba's record-breaking deal for her client is the first contract in Major League Baseball to eclipse $40 million in a single season.
 The contract was also structured with a player opt-out after years 1 and 2.
 This means a three-year total of $102 million should he choose to opt-in for both 2022 and 2023.